offline171/basicconcealedvacations/basicconcealedvacations-specs.md

 - Session management and persistence

 #### Vacation Management
-- Allow contributers to add vacation sites to the website's database
+- Allow contributers to add location to the website's database
 - Let users view the entire database list
-- Have each vacation site have some (minimal) information about itself
+- Have each location have some (minimal) information about itself
-- Bookmark vacation sites (find a short name for these)
+- Bookmark locations
-- Allow users to view all their bookmarked vacation sites
+- Allow users to view all their bookmarked locations
-- Likely mostly reuse the UI between the main vacation site list and the bookmarked one
+- Likely mostly reuse the UI between the main location list and the bookmarked one

 #### UI/UX Requirements
 - Responsive design for mobile and desktop devices